-While we are proud of our efforts to increase child exploitation enforcement, there is much more work to be done.
+While we are proud of our efforts to increase significantly child exploitation enforcement in the United States, there is much more work to be done.
 We have to undertake that work vigorously not just through our domestic efforts, but also in close partnership with international law enforcement and with the many non-governmental organizations that dedicate themselves to this mission.
 I look forward to discussing our efforts with you and to answering your questions.